n7729697/n7729697.github.io/pages/teaching.md

 * [Fall 2022] TA, [MF2007 Dynamics and Motion Control](https://www.kth.se/student/kurser/kurs/MF2007), KTH Royal Institute of Technology

 ### Teaching Philosophy: Learning by Doing
-I believe that students learn best through Project-Based Learning (PBL) and hands-on experiences, where they apply theoretical concepts to real-world challenges.
-This approach fosters active engagement, critical thinking, and the development of both technical and soft skills, such as teamwork and adaptability.
-By working on meaningful projects, students not only deepen their understanding but also gain valuable industry-relevant skills.
-I emphasize reflection and iterative improvement, guiding students to take ownership of their learning while providing constructive feedback.
-PBL also offers flexibility, accommodating diverse interests and learning styles, making it an inclusive and effective method for preparing students for academic and professional success.
+I believe students learn best through project-based and hands-on experiences, particularly in science and engineering, where applying theory to real-world problems promotes deeper understanding and skill development.
+This approach supports active engagement, critical thinking, and collaboration, while also helping students build confidence and adaptability.
+However, I also recognize that such education can be resource-intensive—it requires time, space for failure, experienced teaching, and often access to hardware or specialized tools.
+Despite these constraints, I try to incorporate this philosophy where possible, even in small-scale or simulated settings, to foster a mindset of exploration, reflection, and ownership in learning.

 ### Pedagogy Training
 * [Fall 2024] 5 weeks full-time work, [Academic Teacher Training Course](https://www.uu.se/en/staff/employment/continuing-professional-development/courses-for-employees/academic-teacher-training-course), Uppsala University